agomezsaenz05/Project-Four/README.md

 # Project-Four
+## Team Members:
-#### Members: Brittany Wright, Jorge Chavez, Karen Fuentes, Alejandra Gomez
+Brittany Wright, Jorge Chavez, Karen Fuentes, Alejandra Gomez

+## Project Requirements
 For Project 4, you will work with your group to solve, analyze, or visualize a problem using machine learning (ML) with the other technologies we’ve learned.
 Here are the specific requirements:

 1. Find a problem worth solving, analyzing, or visualizing.